computerluca/MyQuizPlatform/README.md

 # MyQuizPlatform
-una piattaforma personalizzata per integrare in qualsiasi sito quiz
+a quiz platform made in AngularJS e Bootstrap
-# # by ComputerLucaWorld 2016
+# by ComputerLucaWorld 2016